-With the recent spate of mass shootings, people have begun to ask what it will take to reduce violence, especially among kids or in places where they spend time.
+Could yoga for kids reduce violence?
+If you consider the lifetime benefits of learning how to peacefully resolve situations, Yoga reduces violence now and into the future.
+With a dose of daily news, people have begun to ask what it will take to reduce violence, especially among kids or in places where they spend time.
 We know that violence does not just occur in random places sparked by uncertain things.
 It also takes place daily in schools or on street corners.
 So while the answers to the question of how we can reduce violence are likely to be complicated, finding ways to reduce stress and encourage mindfulness in youth can help.
 After all, violence seems to be more of a symptom than the actual problem itself, occurring most often when overwhelming emotions or problems spiral out of a child or adult’s control.

 Can Yogic Practices Help?